Chart Color Schemes

 Seaford is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Seaford's dwelling structures, as per the latest Census, consisted of 85.3% houses and 14.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+The dwelling structure in Seaford, as per the latest Census, consisted of 85.3% houses and 14.7% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
-Home ownership in Seaford stood at 34.0%, with mortgaged dwellings at 37.8% and rented ones at 28.2%.
-The median monthly mortgage repayment was $1,400, below Adelaide metro's average of $1,562.
-Median weekly rent in Seaford was $330, compared to Adelaide metro's $320.
-Nationally, Seaford's mortgage repayments were lower at $1,400 than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Home ownership in Seaford was at 34.0%, with the rest being mortgaged (37.8%) or rented (28.2%).
+The median monthly mortgage repayment in Seaford was $1,400, lower than Adelaide metro's average of $1,562.
+The median weekly rent figure in Seaford was recorded at $330, compared to Adelaide metro's $320.
+Nationally, Seaford's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing